 In the case of a damaged Windows Store Cache, the troubleshooter is helpful in just identifying the problem.
 Beyond that, it is not really of much use in resolving the issue.
 Thus, over here, the troubleshooter can only diagnose the problem, not treat it.

-1] To reset the Windows Store cache, open the Sytem32 folder and look for the WSReset.exe.
+To clear the Windows Store cache, open the Sytem32 folder, and look for the WSReset.exe.
 Right-click on it and select Run as administrator.

 The application will then reset the Windows Store without changing any of your settings or installed apps.
 Windows will automatically open the Windows Store upon the reset operation getting completed.
 You should now be able to access and use the Windows Store properly.